kaifsardar/kaifsardar/README.md

-- 👋 Hi, I’m @kaifsardar
+- 👋 Hi, I’m @kaif
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C++,Web dev.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web dev.
-- 📫 How to reach me ...
+- 📫 mail me : kaifsardar@yahoo.com

 <!---
 kaifsardar/kaifsardar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.